nelsonjchen/c3-faux-touch-keyboard/README.md

 > **Compatibility Notice:** This keyboard only works with **openpilot 0.10.1 and below** that use the Qt-based UI.
 >
 > openpilot **0.10.2 and newer** (released November 2025) migrated to a raylib-based UI that is hardcoded to ignore external USB touchscreens.
 If you're running a newer version of openpilot, this keyboard will not function.
+>
+> If you're interested in a spritual successor or alternative and aren't tied to comma openpilot, check out [OpenCANDeck](https://community.sunnypilot.ai/t/wip-opencandeck-extra-buttons-dials-for-physical-controls-challenged-interiors/441/7) on the sunnypilot forum.

 ![touchkey keyboard demo](https://github.com/nelsonjchen/c3-touchkey-keyboard/assets/5363/d9617916-2442-4287-b430-709dad173da8)